Non-Linear Operator-valued Elliptic Flows with Application to Quantum Field Theory: The Elliptic Operator-Valued Flow

-Recall that fermionic quadratic Hamiltonians, including the particle number operator $\mathrm{N}$, as defined by (\ref{DefH0})--(\ref{domain H0}), are generally unbounded for infinite dimensional Hilbert spaces $\mathfrak{h}$, like $L^{2}(\mathbb{R}^{d})$ or $\ell ^{2}(\mathbb{Z}^{d})$.
+The existence of an operator family solution to (\ref{brocket flow}) is very questionable.
+Recall indeed that fermionic quadratic Hamiltonians, including the particle number operator $\mathrm{N}$, as defined by (\ref {DefH0})--(\ref{domain H0}), are generally unbounded for infinite dimensional Hilbert spaces $\mathfrak{h}$.
 Thus, the well-posedness of the differential equation (\ref{brocket flow}) is a priori utterly unclear in the present case.
 This is in fact a general and very serious issue of the Brockett-Wegner flow for which very limited results in mathematics are proven (see only \cite{bach-bru-memo,bach-bru} for unbounded operators), although the Brockett-Wegner flow has been largely used (in a formal way) in theoretical physics \cite{Kehrein}.

 We get around this problem in \cite{QuadraticFermionic} by observing that a solution $\left( \mathrm{H}_{t}\right) _{t\geq 0}$ to (\ref{brocket flow}) should also be a family of quadratic Hamiltonians of the form